 Music recommended by the South African Embassy

-In closing, the South African Embassy in Japan would like to showcase four pieces of music from four different groups.
+In closing, the South African Embassy in Japan would like to showcase three pieces of music from three different groups.
 We hope you enjoy them!

 Although the group’s name means « twins of the Mamtshawe family, » they are actually a group of cousins all born in the same year whose mothers are sisters

 Ladysmith Black Mambazo is a South African male choral group that has won three Grammy Awards and many other awards.
 They currently serve as cultural ambassadors that educate others about their homeland and its culture.

 3.The House of Grace

 This gospel group performs at a church in the Soweto area of Johannesburg.
 Although they are not a professional group, they have sent us one of their wonderful songs for this Music Journey.
 We hope you enjoy it.